quantori/kifparser/README.md

 SUO-KIF ontology parser

 # KEY FEATURES
-- Parse SOU-KIF ontology files
+- Parse SUO-KIF ontology files
 - Extract concepts with attributes from KIF formulas
 - Apply implications, perform inference
 - Export the extracted ontology to AIIRE and other formats